Peterborough United F.C.: Kit manufacturers and sponsors

+Tables of kit suppliers and shirt sponsors appear below:

 Nickname

-Peterborough United are nicknamed "The Posh", a moniker coined in 1921, after Pat Tirrell, manager of Fletton United, was reported to say he was "Looking for posh players for a posh new team".
+Peterborough United are nicknamed "The Posh ", a moniker coined in 1921, after Pat Tirrell, manager of Fletton United, was reported to say he was "Looking for posh players for a posh new team".
 When Fletton United looked to join the Southern League in 1923 they added Peterborough to their name to form Peterborough & Fletton United, in an attempt to gain the backing of businesses in Peterborough.
 Peterborough & Fletton United went bankrupt in October 1932 so the current club is the third to be known as The Posh.
 However, the term "posh" was used as a derogatory term for the club by the press.

-Peterborough & Fletton United were also commonly called "the brickies" in reference to the large brick industry in Peterborough, however the nickname was dropped when the club went bankrupt.
+A pub on London Road, Peterborough, founded in 1932 and originally named The Bridge, was renamed Port Out Starboard Home (POSH) in the 1970s and demolished in the 1990s.

 In 2002 Victoria Beckham filed a counter-claim with the UK Patent Office over the club's application to register their nickname of "Posh" for use on merchandise.
 The former Spice Girl, who was known in the group as "Posh Spice", claimed the "nickname 'Posh' has become synonymous with her on a worldwide basis".
 She was unsuccessful in her suit.

 Stadium

-Since their formation Peterborough United have played their home games at London Road.
-The stand behind the London Road End is terraced while the Moy's End, is a rebuilt all-seater stand, and now known as the DESKGO Stand.
+Since their formation, Peterborough United have played their home games at London Road.
+The stand behind the London Road End is terraced, while the Moy's End is a rebuilt all-seater stand, now known as the GH Display Stand.
 A 20,000 all-seater stadium to replace London Road has been proposed.

 The record attendance at the stadium is 30,096, achieved on 20 February 1965 in an FA Cup fifth-round game against Swansea Town.

 The ground was renamed as the ABAX Stadium in November 2014 as part of a five-year sponsorship deal with Norwegian company ABAX.
-The first game at the renamed ground was against Bristol City, which City won 3–0.
 In June 2019, the ground was renamed the "Weston Homes Stadium" as a ten-year sponsorship deal, the largest in the club's history, between the football club and the British property developer company.